Athletic Bilbao vs. Real Madrid – Match Report – 3 February, 2022

 With this victory, the Basque team chain two victories in a single game in San Mamés against FC Barcelona (3-2), in the round of 16, and Real Madrid and will be in the semifinal draw that will take place tomorrow.

 While Marcelino played the game from the start with the young Nico Williams in the eleven, Ancelotti opted to place Marco Asensio in the position of the injured Benzema.
-And it started with up to three of the Brazilians who have played these days with their national team.
+And he started with up to three of the Brazilians who have played these days with his team.

 Perhaps that is why Madrid had a hard time linking some football.
 Athletic’s pressure was very effective and almost the entire first half was played on the white pitch.